TruSat/trusat-learn/docs/proof-of-sat.md

 ### III.A.4.
 Observation Trace-ability and Audit

-In the post v0.1roadmap for TruSat will be the ability to accommodate the raw data (position observations of satellites) fusing a facility like IPFS28to store it in a distributed and immutable fashion.
-Semi-automated open source image object identification and observation reporting capabilities already exist, in projects such as sattools29and stvid30, and incorporation of these code-bases and the storage of the raw data in IPFS could allow for third-party verification and machine-learning assistance of verification of observations, as well as contributing to better results as a result of an increasingly large training dataset.
+In the post v0.1roadmap for TruSat will be the ability to accommodate the raw data (position observations of satellites) fusing a facility like IPFS <small>4</small> to store it in a distributed and immutable fashion.
+Semi-automated open source image object identification and observation reporting capabilities already exist, in projects such as sattools <small>5</small> and stvid <small>6</small>, and incorporation of these code-bases and the storage of the raw data in IPFS could allow for third-party verification and machine-learning assistance of verification of observations, as well as contributing to better results as a result of an increasingly large training dataset.
 Separately, itprovides an opportunity for non-observing laypersons to contribute to the effort merely by volunteering to serve as an IPFS node for the TruSat data, similar in style to how “SETI-at-Home” and now the Berkeley Open Infrastructure for Network Computing (BOINC) application allows individuals to donate their spare computing sources towards scientific computation pursuits.

 Workflows which include a raw astrometry dataset also provide for the opportunity to extract additional information such as object visualmagnitude and variability, which may relate to certain sustainability factors.